python/devguide/documentation/style-guide.rst

    lock (GIL) optional (per :pep:`703`).
 Avoid using "No-GIL" to avoid double negatives (for example, "non-no-GIL").

+open source
+   Follow the usual English rules for compound words.
+When used as an adjective, hyphenate: "open-source software".
+When used as a noun, don't use a hypen: "open source is a collaboration model.."

 POSIX
    The name assigned to a particular group of standards.
 This is always uppercase.